 I live directly below the Niagara Escarpment, on the down slope of the sharp-edged ridge that forms a 700-kilometre spine across southern Ontario.
 UNESCO has designated the escarpment a World Biosphere Reserve.
 The marsh at the base of one of its rock layered cliffs (above) is a few minutes walk from my home.
 It is easy to understand why so many here share the will to preserve this gift.
-That’s why a new exhibit by artist Jim Reid made me catch my breath.
+That’s why artist Jim Reid made me catch my breath.
 He actually casts the ground of the escarpment for his works.

 His ‘terraforms’ are tributes to Reid’s environmental lobbying for preservation in the face of massive development encroaching on the escarpment and the Canadian Shield.
 After casting the ground (above) Reid works into the surfaces with paint, mixed media and found natural elements, creating what curator Ihor Holubizky has called a “hybrid amalgam where toxic material and waste combine to create new typography.
 Reid’s landscape is a means of mapping a surface in a poetic fashion.”

 But this remarkable process continues into a long, second phase.
 Transported to sites of personal significance to Reid, the terraform bases are left to the elements. allowing nature to take its course over many months.
 Reid says “the surfaces are built up and gouged, the elements take their toll and gradually, earlier layers are obliterated as the painting repeatedly transforms, becoming a metaphor for the natural cycles of growth and decay.”

 Above: terraform “Landscape,” Mixed media on plywood; 96″ x 192″ / Below: Installation view, University of Waterloo

 His forest and other landscape paintings are also done on site and in the studio over many months.
 He applies acrylic paint in a layered “visceral” way reminiscent of Abstract Expressionism.